 When it comes to cooking, range models are becoming increasingly popular, but built-in ovens can deliver a cleaner look and be conveniently set into units at eye level.
 A pair of ovens mounted side-by-side is a modern take on the traditional stacked arrangement – install a microwave in this way to free up valuable space on your work surface.

 Some appliances will need to be chosen with your own particular needs in mind.
-Induction hobs, for example, are very popular with safety-conscious young families, while a couple might find a slimline dishwasher suits them better than a standard model.
+Your type of hob, Induction hobs, for example, are very popular with safety-conscious young families, while a couple might find a slimline dishwasher suits them better than a standard model.
 The size of your fridge-freezer should reflect that of your weekly shop, and other appliances such as washing machines or drinks coolers should be selected based on the amount of space you have available.